-Native Languages of the Americas: Iroquois Legends and Traditional Stories
+Native Languages of the Americas: Haudenosaunee/Iroquois Legends, Myths, and Stories

 This is our collection of links to Iroquois folktales and traditional stories that can be read online.